-The new allocation criterion established by Law 27 December 2019, no. 160, by virtue of which at least two-fifths of the members of the management body must be reserved to the less represented gender, was applied in the current composition of the Board of Directors, which includes, more specifically, four directors belonging to the less represented gender.
+The new distribution criterion established by Law No. 160 of 27 December 2019, by virtue of which at least two fifths of the members of the management body must be reserved for the least represented gender, has been applied in the current composition of the Board of Directors, since there are four directors belonging to the least represented gender.
 Within the business organisation, the commitment to favour virtuous behaviours in relation to equal treatment and opportunities between the genders is expressed in the Company's Code of Ethics which regulates the Group's values of correctness, transparency, respect of human rights and protection of diversity.
 These values are incorporated and reflected in the processes governed by ad hoc company functions with particular reference to the process of selection and recruitment of staff through which equal opportunities are guaranteed.
 Furthermore, the Group favours and promotes non-discriminatory behaviours through internal communication and business initiatives organised through logics of inclusion and enhancement of diversity.

-On 16 December 2021, the doValue Board of Directors approved the Sustainability Plan and Policy which guide the Group's activities, combining the aim of creating sustainable value over time with respect for the environment and attention to all Stakeholders: shareholders, investors, employees, customers and the community.
+On 16 December 2021, the doValue Board of Directors approved the Sustainability Plan and Policy which guide the Group's activities, combining the aim of creating sustainable value over time with respect for the environment and attention to all Stakeholders; shareholders, investors, employees, customers and the community.